 Roberto Rossellini’s film owes part of its emotional power to its mixture of politico-religious symbolism and quotidian humor.

-Befitting a filmmaker who defined as well as challenged the definition of Italian neorealism, it unfolds simultaneously as thorny narrative and profoundly personal documentary.
+The film unfolds simultaneously as thorny narrative and profoundly personal documentary.